Subsidence Repair Cost

 Mini-Pile Method

 Piling is best suited for deeper foundations.
 Specialist equipment is used in this method for deeper foundations with variable conditions.
-With this in mind, this is the most expensive option for fixing subsidence.
+Therefore, this is the most expensive option for fixing subsidence.

 This method is best suited for when you need to transfer foundations to more suitable soil and for foundations that need to be dug in further for additional support.
 Due to the additional depth, the use of a rig may increase the costs by quite a bit.